 This is where working with a non-asset based provider comes in handy.
 We’re the ones who find the truck – not you.
 Conversely, when you work directly with an asset based carrier, you have access to the capacity of their own fleet only.
 Our network of over 30,000 carriers is ready and waiting to help move your freight, and a network of that size is simply beyond what most companies have access to.

 There’s nothing worse than unknowingly shipping freight with a carrier who is uninsured, a scammer, or non-compliant with government rules and regulations – especially if an accident or theft occurs.
 Unless your staff has the time and resources to thoroughly vet each asset-based carrier to verify their credentials and compliance, working directly with asset-based carriers may introduce unnecessary risk into your supply chain.
 Any approved carrier in our network has gone through an intense approval process, so working with Trinity (or any reputable 3PL who follows a similar carrier vetting procedure) may save you a potential headache down the road.

 Are there benefits to working with asset based providers, too?
 Absolutely.
 The best decision for your company will simply depend on your circumstances, your logistics department, and the kind of service you require.
 We would love to talk to you about working with a 3PL, if you still have questions!
-Leave a comment below or ask us a question here
+Ask us a question here!

 See what our most popular blogs were during our construction and manufacturing industry focus this quarter.